Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 problems.
 At our request, the EMS-hosted Libera.Chat bridge regularly prunes idle connections to minimize disruptions to IRC channels during bridge restarts.

+## Why did you scan my address?

+To reduce network abuses, we perform open proxy checks on hosts at connection time.
+If an open proxy is detected, then the connection will be terminated.

+Open proxies mean that anyone on the internet can use your connection if they know the right tricks.
+This means that an open proxy would allow them to use your connection for abusive purposes, even without you knowing.

+If you are unsure why a proxy is being detected on your address, you're welcome to contact staff by email: <support@libera.chat>.